Chariots of Fire: Awards and nominations

 The film was nominated for seven Academy Awards, winning four (including Best Picture).
 When accepting his Oscar for Best Original Screenplay, Colin Welland famously announced "The British are coming".
 It was the first film released by Warner Bros. to win Best Picture since My Fair Lady in 1964.
+It was also the first film since Around the World in 80 Days in 1956 to win Best Picture without winning Best Director or any for acting and the last to do so until Crash in 2005.
+It however was the first since Rebecca in 1940 to win Best Picture without winning Best Director or any of its acting nominations since Around the World in 80 Days didn't have any acting nominations.